nilbody/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 - <a href="http://h2o.ai/product/faq/#SparklingH2O" target="_blank">Sparkling Water FAQ</a>: This FAQ provides answers to many common questions about Sparkling Water.

+- <a href="https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/Connecting_RStudio_to_Sparkling_Water.md" target="_blank">Connecting RStudio to Sparkling Water</a>: This illustrated tutorial describes how to use RStudio to connect to Sparkling Water.

 ###Sparkling Water Blog Posts

 - <a href="http://h2o.ai/blog/2014/09/how-sparkling-water-brings-h2o-to-spark" target="_blank">How Sparkling Water Brings H2O to Spark</a>